 Kpali Gold Project

-Ghana’s Upper West Region showing convergence on Castle’s Degbiwu and Gbiniyiri licences of the Wa-Lawra and Bole-Bolgatanga greenstone belts and three major structures associated with several major gold deposits.
+Ghana’s Upper West Region and Castle’s key prospects.
+Also shown is the convergence on Castle’s Degbiwu and Gbiniyiri licences of the Wa-Lawra and Bole-Bolgatanga Birimian greenstone belts plus three regional-scale structures associated with several major gold deposits.

 Background